 The obvious effect of vehicle overheating can be damage to the engine.
 For businesses, this means unplanned repair costs.
 But it will probably mean the vehicle in question will have to be withdrawn from service for a while, as well.
 The knock-on effects of that are often the most problematic for businesses that run fleets.
 Why?
 Because it could mean consequences, such as delayed deliveries or service calls.

 Before you get to that point, however, there’s also the issue of basic safety — for both drivers and/or passengers and cargo — depending on the type of business.
-In order to keep a close eye on things like temperature warning lights or the engine light, it’s useful for fleet managers or small business owners who run a fleet to use a fleet management solution.
+In order to keep a close eye on things like temperature warning lights or the engine light, it’s useful for fleet managers or small business owners who run a fleet to use a vehicle management solution.
 Again, with Veturilo you can get your vehicle’s engine warning notifications on your phone.
 That way, you can monitor vehicles closely and act fast when problems crop up.

 How can you prevent vehicle overheating?